cdsittampalam/documentation/docs/Partner API.md

 *   Integrity - Do you value the safety of your customer’s digital assets as if they were your own digital assets?
 *   Extensibility - Is your platform extensible, so that the value chain created by joint works can be extended by other DeFi applications?

-If so, please get in touch.
+If so, please get in touch by emailing support@qredo.com.

 Using the Qredo Apps
 --------------------